Tightrope-walking rationality in action: Feyerabendian insights for the foundations of quantum mechanics: Realism vs instrumentalism, in the interpretation of QM

 \begin{quote} The double language model 'clarifies' the distinction by cutting it off from scientific research and reformulating it in epistemological, i.e. non- scientific, terms.
 A 'clarification' is certainly achieved - simpleminded notions are always more easy to understand than complex ones — but the result has little to do with scientific practice.
 This is my main criticism of the double language model.
 To elaborate: there is no doubt that the double layer model which scientists discussed in the last century captured certain features of scientific knowledge.
 The concepts used on the observational level are often quite different from the 'theoretical entities' of a newly introduced abstract theory - after all, they belong to an earlier stage of knowledge, they are familiar, their application may be connected with perceptual processes while the application of theoretical terms, especially of newly introduced theoretical terms, is mostly perception free (cf. the explanations in ch.
 2.1).
 But a closer looks reveals that the situation is much more complex. - \cite{PKF}, page 13-14 \end{quote}

-The conclusion of PKF's reasoning is that the observational language (which is the basis for empiricism, then instrumentalism, but also of certain realist positions, when one wants to retain as pointing out to something real, in our theories, those elements that more closely connect to the observational language) is also a theoretical one and should be treated as such.
+The conclusion of PKF's reasoning is that the observational language (which is the basis for empiricism, then instrumentalism, but also certain realist positions) is also a theoretical one and should be treated as such.

 \begin{quote} [...] we may now tentatively put forward our {\it thesis I: the interpretation of an observation language is determined by the theories which we use to explain what we observe, and it changes as soon as those theories change}. [...]
-The consequences in whose light our thesis I should be judged, are (inter alia) the following: (1) According to thesis I, we must distinguish between appearances (i.e. phenomena) and the things appearing (the things referred to by the observational sentences in a certain interpretation).
+(1) According to thesis I, we must distinguish between appearances (i.e. phenomena) and the things appearing (the things referred to by the observational sentences in a certain interpretation).
 This distinction is characteristic of realism.
 (2) The distinction between observational terms and theoretical terms is a pragmatic (psychological) distinction which has nothing to do with the logical status of the two kinds of term.
-On the contrary, thesis I implies that the terms of a theory and the terms of an observational language used for the tests of that theory give rise to exactly the same logical (ontological) problems.
-There is no special 'problem of theoretical entities'.
-And the belief in the existence of such a problem is due to the adoption of either the principle of pragmatic meaning or of the principle of phenomenological meaning. [...]
-(5) A theory (such as electrodynamics) may be understood even by a blind person.
-The only difference between a blind person and a seeing person consists in the fact that the first one uses a different part of the theory (or of the consequences of the theory) as his observation language.
-Hence, even a blind person may understand 'red' and similar terms (of his theoretical language) and there is no reason why he should not be able to explain 'red' to a seeing person 'by ostension'.
-This being so we cannot assume that when ceasing to be blind he automatically improves his knowledge of redness.
-It is to be admitted that he will now possess a new (and very effective) method of deciding (in the pragmatic sense of section 2) whether or not a given object is red.
-But just as the invention of a new microscope will change our notion of certain microscopic organisms only if it leads to new theories about them, in the same way the fact that our observer is now able to see red will lead him to a new notion of redness only if it leads him to new theories about red - and this need not be the case - \cite{PKF}, page 31-33 \end{quote}

-Not even everyday language should be should be taken for granted, accepted as indispensable element of our epistemology, and of our science, and taken as the basis for accepting a certain observational language.
+On the contrary, thesis I implies that the terms of a theory and the terms of an observational language used for the tests of that theory give rise to exactly the same logical (ontological) problems. [...] - \cite{PKF}, page 31-33 \end{quote}